 Pets, like humans, can have differences in their dietary needs and restrictions.
 Some owners limit the number of treats their pets have per day or restrict the types of treats their pups can eat, and some owners do not offer their dogs treats at all.
 It’s important to tell your guests what your rules are regarding treats and urge them to respect your wishes.
 If guests insist on sneaking your dog treats after you’ve asked them not to, it may be time to put your dog in another room.

 When people are coming and going, bringing in food or other items, or standing in doorways to chat, your dog may find opportunities to slip through the door.
 If there’s any chance your dog will run away, don’t depend on guests to watch out for them.
 Putting them in a room or crating them may be your best option for keeping them safe.

 When there are a lot of people, noise, distractions, and food around, your dog may be tempted to steal food from tables, plates, or the garbage.
 They may also find decorations appealing for chewing on or playing with.
 Be careful to keep decorations out of reach of your dog, and make sure guests know to keep their food off of low-lying tables.
 Garbage should be disposed of in a secured can or container that your dog can’t get into or turn over.

 Give Your Dog a Bone

-When it’s time for you and your guests to sit down to a meal, complete with nose tantalizing smells for your dog, put them in another room with a big beefy bone of their own.
-Not only will it distract them and give them something to chew on, they won’t be begging or picking up treats under the table.
+When it’s time for you and your guests to sit down to a meal, put them in another room with a big bone of their own.
+Not only will it distract them and give them something to chew on, it will prevent them from begging or picking up treats under the table.
 Just make sure it’s veterinary dentist approved.

-Holidays, BBQs, get-togethers, dinner parties, and birthdays or social occasions of all kinds can be a great way for you and your friends to enjoy your dog.
-But make sure those special times are good times for your dog as well.
+Social occasions of all kinds can be a great way for you and your friends to enjoy your dog.
+You can make sure those special times are good times for your dog as well.